The Ultimate Ignition Poker Review

 Ignition Poker software customizations

-There are a number of customizations, from a special alert when you’re down to 5 seconds left to act, preferred seating, all-in percentages, hand strength, and folded hand display.
+There are a number of customizations, from a special alert when you’re down to 5 seconds left to act, preferred seat placement, all-in percentages, hand strength, and folded hand display.

-Two options stand out here, which aren’t found at many other sites.
+Two options stand out here, which aren’t found at many other poker sites.

 One is the rabbit card, which shows the next card that would have been dealt if a hand ends before the river.